elitcloud/elit/docs/documentation/decode_webapi.rst

 ---------------

-The following codes take an input document and run the NLP pipeline for tokenization, named entity recognition, part-of-speech tagging , morphological analysis, dependency parsing, and coreference resolution using the default parameters:
+The following codes take an input document and run the NLP pipeline for tokenization, named entity recognition, part-of-speech tagging , morphological analysis, dependency parsing, coreference resolution, and sentiment analysis using the default parameters:

 .. tabs::